Postgraduate in Feline Medicine

 Module Summary:

-• Feline upper respiratory tract infections.
+• Feline upper respiratory tract infections

-• Feline lower airway disease.
+• Feline lower airway disease

-• Pulmonary parenchymal disease.
+• Pulmonary parenchymal disease in Cats

-• Pleural space disease.
+• Pleural space disease in cats

-MODULE 7: Feline Infectious diseases
+MODULE 7: Feline Infectious Disease

-Date: 27th September 2025
+Date: 19-20 September 2026

 Modality: Streaming